cryptoChaosDev/mooza_dev/deployment/FIX_FRIENDSHIPS_TS_ERROR.md

 After migrating from Prisma to Sequelize, the friendships route was not properly updated.
 The code was still trying to use Prisma-style relationship access where you could directly access related models through properties.
 In Sequelize, you need to explicitly query related models separately.

+Additionally, the Sequelize models and dependencies were not properly installed, causing import errors.

 ## Solution

-The fix involves updating the implementation to:
+The fix involves:

-1. First query the `Friendship` model to get the friendships
-2. Extract the friend IDs from the friendships
-3. Then query the `User` model separately to get the friend details
+1. Installing the required Sequelize dependencies (sequelize, pg, @types/pg)
+2. Creating the Sequelize models directory and model files
+3. Updating the package.json to remove Prisma dependencies and add Sequelize dependencies

-This is the correct approach for Sequelize relationships.
+4. Updating the implementation to use the correct Sequelize approach

 ## Usage